supriyabidanta/tech-exam/2024-intern/README.md

 ## Prompts

 #### 1) Debug this code
 The code in this directory performs the core preprocessing workflow of the scanpy framework, but it does not currently work.
+Issues with this routine may be present in either script.

    - Assess the code for issues, and contribute changes that will allow it to run to completion according to single cell processing best practices.
    - Elaborate on your changes and logic with inline comments.